pepstock-org/Charba/readme.md

    * add `align` and `crossAlign` properties to cartesian ticks.
    * add the `center` axes position and the position of the axis with respect to a data value.
    * enable overriding the legend `pointStyle` (from dataset) using new `pointStyle` option.
+   * add `onLabelPointStyle` method to `TooltipLabelCallback` interface and `TooltipLabelPointStyle` class in order to manage the point style into tooltip.
  * add `setScaleID` method to `LineAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXScaleID` and `setYScaleID` methods to `BoxAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` and `setYAxisID` methods to `LineDataset` class in order to set the scale id using `IsScaleId` implementation.